Civil Litigation Process

 Each litigation journey is unique, with distinct phases such as negotiation, discovery, settlement, or trial.

-If no early settlement is reached, we formally initiate the lawsuit by filing a complaint with the court.
-The defendant then files an answer or motion to dismiss, which may include counterclaims if applicable.
-During this phase, we’ll also participate in case management conferences to establish the timeline and procedures for how the case will proceed.
+If an early settlement isn’t possible, we officially begin the lawsuit by filing a complaint in a Massachusetts court.
+The defendant will then respond (typically with an answer or a motion to dismiss, sometimes with counterclaims).
+During this phase, we also attend case management conferences to set the schedule and procedures for moving the case forward.

 Frequently Asked Questions